 Unable to keep your horse?
 Look into Responsible Placement Options.

-In most cases, there are 4 options available to owners: sale, donation/gift, surrendering to a rescue/sanctuary, or euthanasia.
 The options available to you may be based on the health, soundness, age, training level, and temperament of your horse.
 Some options have strict criteria for qualification; not every horse is suitable for every job.
-For more information visit our Resources for Owners section.
+For more information, please read on.

 Private Sale

 Selling your horse to another person enables you to meet and perhaps develop a relationship with the buyer.
-There are many ways to advertise your horse for sale, including classified ads in your local paper, horse magazines, websites, feed and tack stores, shows, or rides in your area, or by directly contacting other horse owners and letting them know you’re marketing your horse for sale.
+There are many ways to advertise your horse for sale, including classified ads in your local paper, horse magazines, websites, feed and tack stores, shows or rides in your area, or by directly contacting other horse owners and letting them know you’re marketing your horse for sale.
 Prices and conditions vary by sale and by region, so be aware of standards in your area.
 Also, in a private sale, you might have the option of putting a buy-back agreement into the sale.
 So if the new owner decides to sell the horse, you’ll have an opportunity to buy the horse back.
 Please remember to disclose any health problems, limitations or vices that your horse might have when selling him, this will help to ensure that your horse is well-matched in the new home, and lessen the chance your horse could be put into a situation where it becomes at-risk.
-You may also want to consider microchipping your horse so that you can be contacted and given the opportunity to purchase or receive them back should a situation arise that warrants it.
+You may also want to consider microchipping your horse so that you can be contacted and given the opportunity to purchase or receive them back should a situation arise that warrents it.

 Auction:

-Although Auction is another option for selling your horse, we strongly encourage owners to pursue other available options first.
+Although Auction is another option for selling your horse, we do strongly encourage owners to pursue other available options first.
 Local sale barns or fairgrounds can provide you with auction dates.
 Additionally, some auctions are advertised in newspaper classifieds or at feed and tack stores, and on various websites.
-We caution owners to be aware of the types of animals that are being sold at various auctions and to do their due diligence.
-Almost all “horse auctions” involve the sale of horses to individuals who want to buy a horse for various purposes, such as racing, showing, stable horses, or recreational riding.
+We do want to caution owners to be aware of the types of animals that are being sold at various auctions, and to do their due diligence.
+Almost all “horse auctions” involve the sale of horses to individuals who want to buy a horse for various purposes, such as racing, showing, stable horses or recreational riding.
 Many of these horses have “reserves” or minimum bids that must be paid for the sale to be completed.
 Indeed, at many the seller can speak to the auction company and set a price below which the horse would not be sold; it would be returned to the seller.
 Other sales do not have such minimums and the horse is sold regardless of the bid price.
-At livestock auctions, dealers purchase horses to take to facilities that will process the horses for meat to be shipped overseas for human consumption, and it is important that all owners be aware of this possibility when they send their horse(s) to auction.
-Read more about our Buyer Beware on Kill Pen Operations
+At livestock auctions, dealers are purchasing horses to take to facilities that will process the horses for meat to be shipped overseas for human consumption, and it is important that all owners be aware of this possibility when they send their horses to auction.
+Please read our alert on kill pen/bail out operations for more information.

 Leasing: